gueldeniz/CF_Instacart/README.md

 import seaborn as sns
 import scipy
 ````
-- Using Information at Wikipedia article to create new region column for further analysis:
+- I derived a new column called 'region' using information at Wikipedia article from given states for further analysis:
 ````
 # Creating regional segmentation